Current reversals in driven lattice gases and Brownian motion: Introduction

-Interaction-induced current reversals were also studied in lattice gases driven by traveling waves \cite{Chaudhuri/Dhar:2011, Chatterjee/etal:2014, Dierl/etal:2014, Chaudhuri:2015, Chatterjee/etal:2016}.
+Interaction-induced current reversals occur also in lattice gases driven by traveling waves \cite{Chaudhuri/Dhar:2011, Chatterjee/etal:2014, Dierl/etal:2014, Chaudhuri:2015, Chatterjee/etal:2016}.
 For such lattice gases, valuable insight into underlying physical mechanisms was obtained by perturbative calculations \cite{Chaudhuri/Dhar:2011, Chaudhuri:2015} and analytical treatments of moving defect sites representing traveling-wave potentials \cite{Chatterjee/etal:2014, Chatterjee/etal:2016}.
 In nonequilibrium steady states, time-averaged currents $\bar J(\rho)$ as a function of the particle density $\rho$ were frequently found to exhibit the symmetry property $\bar J(\rho)=-\bar J(1-\rho)$.
-This suggests that they can be understood from particle-hole symmetry \cite{Dierl/etal:2014}.
+This suggests that they can be understood from particle-hole symmetry \cite{Chaudhuri/Dhar:2011, Dierl/etal:2014}.

+Other types of current reversals in lattice gases were reported for models of molecular motors with different polarities \cite{Muhuri/Pagonabarraga:2010} and driven transport in a burnt-bridge exclusion process, where particle hops actively modify the link properties between the lattice sites \cite{Schulz/etal:2011}.
+In the first case, the key mechanism behind the reversal lies in the interconversion of the different motor species.
+In the second case, the key mechanism is a memory effect due to nonlocal trail-mediated interactions.

 Here we derive general conditions for interaction-induced current reversals in driven lattice gases based on particle-hole symmetry.
-These conditions are applicable for arbitrary pair interactions and state that a sign inversion of a time-varying driving potential upon a translation in space and/or time leads to point-symmetric reversals $\bar J(\rho)=-\bar J(1\!-\!\rho)$ of time-averaged currents in stationary states.
-Spatially averaged currents in stationary states can depend on time $t$.
+These conditions are applicable for arbitrary pair interactions and state that a sign inversion of a time-varying driving potential upon a translation in space and/or time leads to point-symmetric reversals $\bar J(\rho)=-\bar J(1\!-\!\rho)$ of time-averaged currents in nonequilibrium steady states.
+Spatially averaged currents in time-periodic steady states can depend on time~$t$.
 For such currents $\bar J(t,\rho)$, we show that $\bar J(t,\rho)=-\bar J(t,1-\rho)$, if the time is measured in the same frame of the external driving.
 In nonstationary dynamics, currents for particle-hole inverted initial conditions are related.

 For overdamped Brownian motion of hardcore interacting particles in a flat potential, interaction-induced current reversals do not occur under driving by traveling waves \cite{Chaudhuri/etal:2015}.
 This can be understood from an analysis of entropy production \cite{Lips/etal:2019}.
 Using insights from our derivations for lattice gases under time-dependent driving, we show that such reversals appear when the driven motion takes place in a periodic potential.